opensafely/documentation/docs/contracts-intro.md

 * *Researchers* to understand what data is available in OpenSAFELY and how that data is represented.
-* *Data providers* to structure their data for OpenSAFELY.
+* *Data providers* to structure their data for OpenSAFELY and auto-generated documentation for their service.
 * *OpenSAFELY's developers* to extend OpenSAFELY to additional healthcare and clinical data domains in future.